 The airport is located five miles (8km) north of Rotterdam.

 Getting to the city

 RandstadRail, a high-speed train, connects the airport to The Hague, Leidschendam, Pijacker, Zoetermeer and Rotterdam Central Station.
 From the central station you can catch trains to Antwerp, Brussels and Paris.
-To use public transport, you'll need to buy a 'OV-Chipkaart' (Public Transport Chip Card) from a newsagent at the airport.
-The RET bus 50 connects to the Meijersplein metro station, where you can transfer to Line E to the city centre; a round trip of about 20 minutes overall.
+To use public transport, you'll need to buy an 'OV-Chipkaart' (Public Transport Chip Card) from a newsagent at the airport.
+The RET bus connects to the Meijersplein metro station, where you can transfer to Line E to the city centre; a round trip of about 20 minutes overall.
 For a more direct route, the No. 33 bus will get you to Rotterdam Central Station in about 25 minutes.
-The B12 line operates at night and in the early morning.
+The night transport is available into the early morning.

 GMT +1 (GMT +2 from the last Sunday in March to the last Sunday in October).